-If you're headed to Iasi, Romania for your semester abroad, you're in luck with lots of things to do in your new home that are easy on the wallet.
+If you're headed to Iasi, Romania for a semester abroad with International Language Programs, you're in luck!
+There are so many things to do in this beautiful city that are very easy on the wallet.

 Because you’ll be living in Romania for a whole semester you’ll have tons of weekends and afternoons to really experience what this country has to offer.
-We’re big fans of scoping out every museum, testing some local treats, and hanging out with your group but we’re also big fans of finding ways to do all of that for less cash.
+The city you live in really starts to feel like home after a couple months of exploring it.
+We’re big fans of going with other volunteers to scope out every museum, explore the beautiful parks, enjoy the best architecture, and of course, savor all the local treats.
+But even better is when you can do all of this without emptying your bank account.
 If you want to save your lei, use these tips!

 - Shop At Thrift Stores

 See if you can have a day of exploring the best of what Iasi has to offer, without spending any money.
 As a part of your ILP program fee, all meals are covered so after you have lunch, take a self guided walking tour to see some of the sites of your city.
 Here are a few things to see in your city that don’t charge a fee:

 This is a stunning palace that we guarantee you'll visit more than once during your semester.
 Inside you can pay to wander through the main museums (Ethnographic Museum, Art Museum, History Museum, Science & Technical Museum) or you can keep it free by just walking around the grounds and hanging out on the steps to watch the sunset.
 Get all the info about the Palace of Culture right here!
 Check out the official website too.

 Describe this library in one word?
 Majestic!
 The university itself has been around for over 200 years and that long history is very evident on campus, especially in the library.
 There are so many books, neatly stacked in old wooden shelves behind glass.
 But, the main attraction has to be the intricately carved and decorated walls and ceilings.
 If you love libraries and old books, this one is a must!